OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

     - coverings: A list of covering objects, each with pre-calculated bounding boxes (min_coords, max_coords).

     Returns:
-    - list: A list of vertical distances (float) from the surface's sample points to the nearest coverings.
-        - If no covering is above a point, the distance is set to None.
+    - float or None: The determined height (in meters), or None if the floor should be filtered out.
     """
-    points = get_sample_points(surface)  # Get center point of the surface. if not points:
+    points = get_sample_points(surface)  # Get multiple points on the surface. if not points:
+        print("No valid points found for surface.")
-        return []  # Return an empty list if there are no valid sample points.
+        return None  # Return None if there are no valid sample points.

-    distances = []  # Initialize list to store distances.
+    valid_heights = []  # List to store valid heights.

     for point in points:
         closest_distance = float('inf')  # Initialize closest distance to a very large number.
         point_xy = point[:2]  # Use only the X and Y coordinates for horizontal alignment.